noah-nuebling/mac-mouse-fix/Helper/Config/Scroll Settings Testing.md

 (Using BezierHybridCurve for everything)

+__Final Settings__
+(The settings which will appear in the app)

+1. Low Inertia

+2. Mid Inertia
+→ Use "3.1 Snappy 2"

+3. High Inertia
+→ Use "2.3 Xcode Momentum 4"
+→ If you simply switch on the "sendMomentumScrolls" setting in ScrollConfig.swift, then these settings will be automatically applied

 __Normal settings__

 We should base this off of the old MMF algorithm. -> Also use a BezierHybrid curve.
 No one has ever complained that the old algorithm is 'too inertial' or anything